 Transform the historic downtown San Antonio battlefield into what it looked like before, during and after the famous 1836 battle.

-The app will be free and available to download on both iOS and Android devices.
+The app is free and is currently available to download on iOS devices.
+Android coming soon.
 Premium level content including more augmented reality scenes, videos, and stories, may be accessed for only $4.99.

 We feature these diverse viewpoints to lend an important voice to the story throughout the Experience Real History: Alamo Edition.